tdmoore004/generate-moore-readme/README.md

 ## Installation

-This project is currenlty not available to be installed besides cloning the repository to your device.
+This project is currently not available to be installed besides clonning the repository to your device.

 ## Usage